Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### createForumTopic

-Use this method to create a topic in a forum supergroup chat.
-The bot must be an administrator in the chat for this to work and must have the can_manage_topics administrator rights.
+Use this method to create a topic in a forum supergroup chat or a private chat with a user.
+In the case of a supergroup chat the bot must be an administrator in the chat for this to work and must have the can_manage_topics administrator right.
 Returns information about the created topic as a ForumTopic object.

 | Parameter | Type | Required | Description |